Fledglings at Salhouse School

 Primary/First School Links

-As Fledglings is based on, and run by Salhouse Primary School we have extremely close contacts with them.
+As Fledglings is based on, and run by Salhouse V.C C of EPrimary School we have a close partnership with the school.
 Being sited within the school grounds has a beneficial effect on the children as they grow and reach school age.
-The transition between Pre-School and moving up to Primary school enables their integration into school life to be smoother as the children are already familiar with their surroundings.
+The transition between Pre-School tends to be smooth as the children are already familiar with their surroundings and the older pupils and the staff.

 Our Aims and Objectives